 - Video Orientation for the non-Personalized Programs

-The FINRA CE Online System™ will be available during core business hours, Monday through Friday from 8:00 a.m. to 8:00 p.m.
-EST with full support.
-Outside of these hours the system will be available with limited support.
-Notice will be provided when the system is unavailable for scheduled maintenance.
+Both CE platforms and FinPro are available with full support during core business hours, Monday through Friday from 8 a.m. to 8 p.m.
+Eastern Time.
+Notice will be provided when the systems are unavailable for scheduled maintenance.

 FINRA has made every effort to make the CE Online Program as user friendly as possible for all participants, regardless of physical, sensory or cognitive ability.
 In most cases, participants who have required accommodations in the past will no longer need to apply for accommodations when using the CE Online Program.